Credit Cards - What You Need To Know - Training Manual

 You may have several options for paying at the last minute—call your issuer to find out which ones it offers.
 Make sure you know the rules and ask about any fees for the service.
 Here are some common payment options:

-• Pay by phone by calling your issuer and providing a check number and your bank’s routing number (both printed on your checks).
-Some issuers charge fees for this service, ranging from $5-$15.
+- Pay by phone by calling your issuer and providing a check number and your bank’s routing number (both printed on your checks).
+Issuers can’t charge a fee to make a payment by phone unless you make an expedited payment with the help of a customer service representative.

 Using Credit Cards